423s22/G4/Documentation/Dev Docs.md

 6. Run `shopify app tunnel auth <token>` filling in the `<token>` obtained from ngrok

-7. Setup a MySQL server on the same machine running the app.
+7. Setup a MySQL Community server on the same machine running the app.

 8. Create a database named `G4db` and a user that can access it.
 Run the SQL files located in `better_than_sum/SQL`.